sambj24/deepbrief.github.io/_posts/2025-08-05-cleandatadecisions.md

 - Small UI tweaks became major revenue wins.
 [Research](https://arxiv.org/abs/1710.08217).

-Great companies anticipate needs through insight—not surveys.
+Great companies anticipate needs through insight, not surveys.

 ---

 ## Simon Sinek and the “Why” Behind Data

 Sinek says: Start with why.
-Data isn’t the goal—impact is.
+Data isn’t the goal, impact is.
 When you tie metrics to purpose, you create alignment.
 Teams act on meaning, not just numbers.
 [More from Sinek](https://simonsinek.com/stories/what-most-leaders-miss-when-looking-at-their-data).

 ---